Ka Hale Moi

 No analysis available

-Searched for 'parking fee', 'monthly parking', 'parking rental' and similar phrases.
-Remarks describe covered/assigned parking but do not state any separate monthly parking charge, so parking fee cannot be determined from these remarks.
+Searched for 'parking fee', 'monthly parking', 'parking rental', or similar language.
+Remarks describe covered/assigned parking stalls and maintenance fee amounts but contain no explicit separate parking fee, so parking fee is unknown from the listings.

 No analysis available